Rose Campion: Add Sparkle to Your Garden

 Fun fact: Rose campions were once called Mullein Pink and Lamp Flower, as the felted leaves at one time were used in the making of wicks.

-Many call them Lambs Ear because of the soft fuzzy stems and leaves but they are not a true Lambs Ear (Stachys byzantina)
+Many also call them Lambs Ear because of the soft fuzzy stems and leaves but they are not a true Lambs Ear (Stachys byzantine)

 Feel Free to Share!